knowsys/eval-2024-asp-molecules/README.md

 # eval-2024-asp-molecules

-Evaluation files for an ASP-based tool that enumerates molecule shapes for a given sum fomula
+Evaluation files for an ASP-based tool that enumerates molecule shapes for a given sum formula

 ## Usage